 Badass Longcoat: And he really likes it.
 When a level 4 Akuma pretty much destroys the HQ and kills lots of people, he attacks and, with the help of Allen and Lenalee, kills it.
 He says he didn't care about all the dead people; but it messed up his clothes. he then gets another long coat later.

 Chivalrous Pervert: He flirts with lots of girls, but does care for those he scores with.
 He was very unhappy to learn what happened to Anita, to start.
 Allen says he lives off lovers in different places.
 He also has keepsakes from some of his lovers-pictures and accessories, as stated in Jump SQ.
 So seems he does form bonds with them if they allow him to stick around a bit, and give him things which he hangs on to.
 Nothing seems to hint that he mistreats women in any way, contrary to The Casanova.
-The only case for him being a "womanizer" is that he flirts, and sleeps with different women-but the Chivalrous Pervert does this as well, and seems more appropriate.
+The only case for him being a "womanizer" is that he flirts, and sleeps with different women-but the Chivalrous Pervert does this as well.

 The Dandy: Shortly after dropping Allen upon their reunion, Cross discards the last of his disguise, and starts to smooth his hair, to get it how he wants it.
 He then yells at Allen and Lavi for being filthy, stating he doesn't want filthy things near him, unless it's a woman.
 He also claims he was killing an akuma because it ruined his clothes.
 The seriousness of that comment is up for debate.